 - 1. Stock Option Exercises.
 The Policy does not apply to the exercise of an employee stock option, or to the exercise of a tax withholding right pursuant to which you elect to have the Company withhold shares subject to an option to satisfy tax withholding requirements.
 The Policy does apply, however, to any sale of stock acquired upon such exercise, including as part of a broker-assisted cashless exercise of an option or any other market sale for the purpose of generating the cash needed to pay the exercise price of an option. - 2.
-Employee Stock Purchase Plan.
-The Policy does not apply to subsequent purchases of Company stock in any employee stock purchase plan resulting from your periodic contribution of money to the plan pursuant to the election you made at the time of your enrollment in the plan.
-The Policy does apply at the time you elect to participate in any plan for any enrollment period, to any lump sum purchases of Company stock pursuant to any plan and to your sales of Company stock purchased pursuant to the plan. - 3.
+Employee Stock Ownership Participation Program.
+The Policy does not apply to subsequent purchases of Company stock in the SOPP resulting from your periodic contribution of money to the SOPP pursuant to your previously designated contribution amount.
+The Policy does apply at the time you elect to participate in the SOPP for any enrollment period, to any change in the amount of your contribution to the SOPP, to any lump sum purchases of Company stock pursuant to the SOPP and to your sales of Company stock purchased pursuant to the SOPP.
+As noted above, eligible Restricted Individuals must obtain authorization from the Company's Insider Trading Compliance Officer prior to enrolling in the Company's SOPP. - 3.
 Blind Trust Transactions.
 The Policy does not apply to any transaction executed by a trustee of a blind trust established for the benefit of one or more persons subject to this Policy; provided that (a) the trustee is not a person subject to the Policy, (b) on the date such Company securities are deposited into the blind trust, the beneficiaries who are subject to the Policy are not in possession of Inside Information and are in compliance with the Policy in all respects, (c) the written agreements setting forth the terms of the blind trust are approved by the Insider Trading Compliance Officer prior to the deposit of any Company securities into the blind trust and (d) the Covered Person does not, at any time, provide Inside Information to the trustee.
 For purposes of this exemption, a "blind trust" is a trust in which the beneficiaries have no control over any transaction executed by the third party trustee; provided that the trust documentation may contain guidelines to be followed by the trustee in connection with the disposition of Company securities.